embear/vim-localvimrc/README.md

 Previous versions of localvimrc only supported a single file as string.
 This is still supported for backward compatibility.

+By default the local vimrc files are expected to contain vim script.
+For Neovim there is additional support for Lua.
+In order to use Lua code in the local vimrc, the file name must have the extension `.lua`.

   - Default: `[ ".lvimrc" ]`

 ### The `g:localvimrc_event` setting